Multi-Dimensional Cohomological Phenomena in the Lower Multiparametric Model

 \section{Steenrod Squares and Powers}

-\begin{proof}[Proof of \Cref{thmsteenrod}] \begin{lemma} Consider $\sigma$ as before.
-Then there exists a strongly connected pure-dimensional simplicial complex $C_\sigma$ with $\sigma:H^*(C_\sigma;\F_p)\to H^{*+deg(\sigma)}(C_\sigma;\F_p)$ a non-trivial map. \end{lemma} \begin{proof} From \cite[p.500]{AT} we know that there exists $c\in \N_{\ge 0}$ such that $\sigma(\iota)$ is non-trivial in $H^*(K(\F _p,c);\F _p)$, $\iota$ being a generator of $H^c(K(\F _p,c);\F _p)$ ($c$ bounding the excess of the monomials composing $\sigma$, see again \cite{AT} for details).
-Further, we know from \cite[Prop.
-4.10.1]{BERGER07} that $K(\F _p,c)$ has a dimension-wise finite CW model.
-Therefore, if we truncate above dimension $c+deg(\sigma)$, we would get a finite CW-complex with $\sigma$ acting non-trivially on cohomology (as both $\iota$ and $\sigma(\iota)$ would be unaffected by the truncation).
-Then, by \cite[Theorem 2C.5.]{AT} (every finite CW complex is homotopy equivalent to a finite simplicial complex), and the fact that only strong connectivity components are relevant to steenrod operations, we get the result. \end{proof}
+\begin{proof}[Proof of \Cref{thmSteenrod}] \begin{lemma} Consider $\sigma\in A_p$, the Steenrod algebra for the prime $p$.
+Then there exists a strongly connected pure-dimensional simplicial complex $C_\sigma$ with $\sigma:H^*(C_\sigma;\Z/p)\to H^{*+\deg(\sigma)}(C_\sigma;\Z/p)$ a non-trivial map. \end{lemma} \begin{proof} From \cite[p.500]{AT} we know that there exists $c\in \N_{\ge 0}$ such that for $\iota$, a generator of $H^c(K(\Z/p,c);\Z/p)$, $\sigma(\iota)$ is non-trivial in $H^*(K(\Z/p,c);\Z/p)$.
+Furthermore, we know from \cite[Prop.
+4.10.1]{BERGER07} that $K(\Z/p,c)$ has a dimension-wise finite CW structure.
+Therefore, by taking the $c+\deg(\sigma)$ skeleton of this structure, we would get a finite CW-complex with $\sigma$ acting non-trivially on cohomology (as both $\iota$ and $\sigma(\iota)$ would be unaffected by the truncation). \cite[Theorem 2C.5]{AT} says that every finite CW complex is homotopy equivalent to a finite simplicial complex, and by \Cref{lemCupSteenConc} we may restrict ourselves to a strongly connected component on which $\sigma$ acts non-trivially, granting the result. \end{proof}

-At this point it is important to note that there is no reason to believe that $C_\sigma$ appears as a subcomplex of $\underline{X}(n;\alpha_1,...)$ with any non-negligible probability.
-However, the next construction allows us to modify the complex s.t it does:
+There is no reason to believe that $C_\sigma$ appears as a subcomplex of $\underline{X}(n;n^{-\alpha_1},...)$ with any non-negligible probability.
+However, the next construction allows us to modify the complex such that it does: